 We’ve got a number of seafood recipes for the grill that will show you how it’s done.
 Whether you’re fancying salmon or a whole wriggling octopus, these recipes are sure to break you out of any burgers ‘n brats rut.

 If you’re a little apprehensive about throwing fish directly onto the grates. a grill basket will ease you into the process.
 The tool makes them a cinch to flip, keeping everything intact in this stuffed trout recipe.
 Get our Campfire Trout with Herbs and Bacon recipe.

 You can also wrap your fish into neat little packages, which allow them to steam in their own juices.
 Here, corn husks form boats around these halibut pieces, which also make it possible to load them up with toppings like chunky salsa.
 Get our Corn-Husk-Wrapped Grilled Halibut with Charred Corn Salsa recipe.

-Hardy salmon is one of your best bets for the grill, holding itself together while its skin gets crackly crisp.
+Hardy salmon really is one of your best bets for the grill, holding itself together on skewers, or in pieces, while its skin gets crackly crisp if you leave it on.
 All it needs is a simple sauce to go with it, like the lemon compound butter in this recipe.
 Get our Grilled Salmon with Lemon-Pepper Compound Butter recipe.